Hello 2020! Cities ring in the new year around the world

 Brisbane, Australia

-Revelers take a selfie as they wait to watch the New Year's Eve fireworks at South Bank.
+Revelers take a selfie as they wait to watch the New Year's Eve fireworks at South Bank in Brisbane, Australia.